This post contains affiliate links.

-- Creamy without dairy: Cashew milk and coconut yogurt create a rich, spoon-worthy texture with no added cream or sweeteners.
+- Super creamy: Cashew milk and yogurt create a rich, silky texture.

 - Quick and satisfying: Simple ingredients blend in minutes and keep you feeling nourished and full.